systematic-magic/pmc-docs/docs/source/research_papers_html.rst

 - Page number range can be written either in full (12063-12074) or in shorten format (12063-74).
 Both formats are allowed.

-- Both DOI formats (with https:// or without) are allowed.
+- Both DOI formats (https:// or doi:) are allowed.
 Dot (.) at the end of DOI is optional.

 7.3.
 Check that all elements of citation-data are present.

 7.4.
 Check that DOI is present.
 If DOI is missing, then suggest correction to include DOI in the format which is used for other references of the article.
-Mixing up of DOI formats is not allowed.
+Mixing DOI formats is not allowed.

 7.5.
 Check that DOI is complete (resolve, if in doubt) and does not contain spaces.

 7.6.
 Check that citation-data does not contain other elements (i.e. issue number, [pii], [internet])

 7.7.
-There can be references to the articles in Advanced Publications (ahead of print).
+There can be references to the articles in Advance Publications (ahead of print).
 They can be distinguished by having full date instead of year and/or having [Epub ahead of print] note.

 .. image:: /_static/pic17_cit_dat_ahead_of_print.png
    :alt: Ahead of Print

-Check whether those references were moved from Advanced Publications section to the specific issue and have full-citation data available.
+Check whether those references were moved from Advance Publications section to the specific issue and have full-citation data available.

 - Go to corresponding article page on Oncotarget site (either use search or resolve DOI)